Who is a Baker?

 As bread and biscuits are fast-moving consumer goods (FMCG), they are consumed on a daily basis by the consumers which increases the sales of these products in India.
 In addition to this, growth in the fast-food chains further stimulates the demand for bread as they are used in sandwiches, burgers, soups, snacks.

-Bakers working as an employee in a big factory or baking company don’t face overtime issues.
-However, one who works in a small bakery of his/her own is usually required to stay for long hours because of external work factors such as billing, cleaning, and supervising.
+In a career as a baker, working as an employee in a big factory or baking company don’t face overtime issues.
+However, one who works in a small bakery of his/her own is usually required to stay for long hours because of external work factors such as billing, cleaning and supervising.

 Weekly Hours of Work